alexey-stephanov/pizzabot-slice-code-challenge/Readme.md

 # Pizzabot

 Console app that сalculates the route for the delivery bot.
-Written in Kotlin DSL.

 ## Usage